Skip to main content

 3) Reliability

-Assess the dependability of the cloud DR provider.
+Assess the dependability of the cloud DR solution provider.
 While even cloud services may encounter downtime, it’s crucial to avoid service interruptions during recovery, as they can harm the business equally.

 4) Distance